beardlesshack/namesprouts_cs50/README.md

 # Final cs50 2025 project:
 <br><br>
 # A website fully automated to capture user inputs
-# and create a downloadable file, using
+# and create a downloadable file using
 # name and flower design.
 <br><br>
 # Domain name: namesprouts.com